boazbk/tcs/lec_04_code_and_data.md

 * Build up comfort in moving between different representations of programs. \
 * Follow the construction of a "universal NAND-CIRC program" that can evaluate other NAND-CIRC programs given their representation. \
 * See and understand the proof of a major result that compliments the result of the last chapter: some functions require an _exponential_ number of gates to compute.
-* Understand the _physical extended Church-Turing thesis_ that NAND-CIRC programs capture _all_ feasible computation in the physical world, and its physical and philosophical implications.
+* Understand the _physical extended Church-Turing thesis_ stating that Boolean circuits capture _all_ feasible computation in the physical world, and its physical and philosophical implications.